-- 1. Click the Start Recording button, o.

-- 2. Apply each command in the order it is to be executed in the macro.

-- 4. Enter a macro label.

-- 5. Click the Change button to define the shortcut input sequence.
+- 1. Click the Start Recording button, O. - 2.
+Apply each command in the order it is to be executed in the macro. - 3.
+Click the Stop Recording button, .
+The Save Action Macro panel pops up. - 4.
+Enter a macro label. - Click the Change button to define the shortcut input sequence.
 This can be any combination of Ctrl, Alt, Shift and alphanumeric key.

-- 6. Click Save.